Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 ```

-Next table is **prod_stock_inv** and insert 100 products inventory into it using this new Python UDTF.
+Next table is **PROD_STOCK_INV** and insert 100 products inventory into it using this new Python UDTF.

 ```
 create or replace function gen_prod_inv(num_records number)